Imburse-Payments/imburse-payments.github.io/pages/guides/getting-started.md

-# Provider Configuration Management
+# App Management
-The Provider Configuration Management API functions allows you to specify the connection details and settings for a given provider ie. Braintree, Paydirekt, Tangocard, etc.
+The App Management API functions allow you to install and configure Apps for various integrations.

-Provider Configurations permit Imburse to transact with a Provider on your behalf.
+App integrations permit Imburse to transact with the Apps provider on your behalf.

 ## Access Requirements
 You will need a Tenant Security Key to perform Provider Configuration Management functions.

-## Provider Configuration functions
+## App integration functions
-Each Provider supported by Imburse has its own API endpoints.
-The Provider Configuration available functions are:
+Each App supported by Imburse has its own unique API endpoints.
+Some Apps have additional App specific functionality.
+The App functions are:

 ### Braintree
-- Create a Configuration
-- Get a Configuration by Id
-- Get a Configuration by Public Key
-- Update a Configuration

-### Paydirekt
-- Create a Configuration
-- Get a Configuration by Id
+- Install app
+- Configure app
-- Get a Configuration by Private Key
+- Get an installed app
-- Update a Configuration
+- Update an installed app

 ### Tango Card
-- Create a Configuration
+- Install app
+- Configure app
-- Get a Configuration by Id
+- Get an installed app
+- Update an installed app

+Additionally functions available for this App:

-- Get the Account Details
+- Get the Tango Card account details inc. account balance
-- Update a Configuration

 ### General
-- Get a List of Provider Configurations
+- Get a List of Installed Apps

 ## Provider Configuration Setup